gustavoveronese/markdown-cv/index.md

 __Amazon Web Services (AWS)/CloudWatch - Software Dev.
 Manager - Dublin, Ireland__

-As a Software Development Manager (SDM) at AWS, I lead a team of engineers focused on developing and enhancing internal monitoring tools and CloudWatch Alarms.
-I manage product roadmaps, gather customer feedback, and collaborate closely with Product Managers, UX Designers, and SDMs across teams.
-My responsibilities include delivering internal and external features, used by millions of users, with high availability and scalability, operating at global scale.
-I´ve written and contributed to Correction of Errors procedures, and organize cross-team game days for peak event readiness.
-Directly contributed to multiple Senior team goals including re:Invent launches.
+As a Software Development Manager at AWS, I lead a team of engineers developing and enhancing internal monitoring tools and CloudWatch Alarms.
+My team delivers highly available and scalable features used by millions of customers worldwide.

+I manage product roadmaps, gather and incorporate customer feedback, and work closely with Product Managers, UX Designers, and cross-functional teams.
+My responsibilities include defining the technical vision, designing scalable solutions, and creating strategic quarterly and annual plans.

+I have contributed to multiple senior team initiatives, including re:Invent launches, and played a key role in writing and improving Correction of Errors procedures.
+I also organize cross-team game days to ensure operational readiness for peak events.

-I define technical vision, design solutions, and develop quarterly and annual strategic plans while managing stakeholders and cross-functional engineering efforts.
-Focused on team growth, I create onboarding plans, conduct 1:1 coaching, and foster career development, resulting in multiple promotions.
+Focusing on team growth, I create onboarding plans, provide 1:1 coaching, and support career development, resulting in several team member promotions.

 `Mar/2019-Jan/21`